Just to hit the ball and touch 'em all –

 John Fogerty, Centerfield.

-For at least seven years we have run this post.
+For at least eight years we have run this post.
 Baseball is important to us.

 The one constant through all the years, Ray, has been baseball.
 America has rolled by like an army of steamrollers.
 It has been erased like a blackboard, rebuilt and erased again.
 But baseball has marked the time.
 This field, this game: it's a part of our past, Ray.
 It reminds of us of all that once was good and it could be again.
 Ohhh... people will come Ray.
 People will most definitely come.
 Terrance Mann, Field Of Dreams.